sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 - notes
   - Additional information or special instructions related to the task.
 This field is optional and can be left blank.

-#### Replacement Task Templates
+#### Repair and Replacement Task Templates
-Replacement tasks are defined using a template that specifies the type of replacement, associated equipment types, time and money costs, and condition thresholds.
-The simulation engine uses the uploaded replacement task template to generate and schedule replacement tasks for equipment flagged for replacement based on RUL and condition.
+Repair and replacement tasks are defined using templates that specify the type of task, associated equipment types, time and money costs, and condition thresholds.
+The simulation engine uses the uploaded repair and replacement task templates to generate and schedule these tasks for equipment flagged for repair or replacement based on RUL and condition.

-Replacement tasks are prioritized before routine maintenance tasks and are scheduled when equipment is flagged for replacement due to low RUL or poor condition, subject to budget constraints.
-These tasks can be deferred if budgets do not allow for immediate replacement, but they will be tracked until completed.
+Repair and replacement tasks are prioritized before routine maintenance tasks and are scheduled when equipment is flagged for repair or replacement due to low RUL or poor condition, subject to budget constraints.
+These tasks can be deferred if budgets do not allow for immediate action, but they will be tracked until completed.

-If multiple pieces of equipment are flagged for replacement in the same month, the simulation engine will prioritize replacements based on risk level and available budget.
-This can cause scenarios where for many consecutive months, all available budget is consumed by replacement tasks, leading to deferral of routine maintenance tasks.
-This behavior reflects real-world scenarios where critical replacements take precedence over regular upkeep.
+If multiple pieces of equipment are flagged for repair or replacement in the same month, the simulation engine will prioritize these tasks based on risk level and available budget.
+This can cause scenarios where for many consecutive months, all available budget is consumed by repair and replacement tasks, leading to deferral of routine maintenance tasks.
+This behavior reflects real-world scenarios where critical repairs and replacements take precedence over regular upkeep.

-##### Replacement Task Template Fields
+##### Repair and Replacement Task Template Fields
 - task_id
 - equipment_type
 - task_name